davidkerny/Buza_MK2.7/README.md

 - In case of NOCTUA fan, it spins too slow.
 Hard wire the fan to 5V (bypassing the PWM) to efficiently cool the extruder heatsink
 - Heatbed: change the heatbed connector to be able to connect it.
 Replace the heatbed fuse to 10-15A.
 - Remove the appendix on the Buddy board to flash unsigned firmware
+- Some mods are required solely for reverse-compatibility.

 Printable parts:

 https://www.printables.com/model/65788-buza-mk27-upgrade-for-mk2x
 https://www.printables.com/model/65785-buza-mk3b-upgrade-for-mk3s
 _________________________________________________________________________________